Directional Confusions Reveal Divergent Inductive Biases Through Rate-Distortion Geometry in Human and Machine Vision: Methods and Modeling Framework

 \subsection{Confusion Matrices as Effective Behavioral Channels}

-We treat each system's confusion matrix as defining an effective noisy channel, then ask what latent distortion structure — and what information–error trade-off — is implied by its pattern of errors, including their directional asymmetries.
+We treat each system's confusion matrix as defining an effective noisy channel, then ask what latent distortion structure — and what information–error trade-off — is implied by its pattern of errors, including their directional asymmetries (Fig.~\ref{fig:schematic}, Box~2).
 For each system $s$, experiment $e$, and distortion level $d$, we summarize stimulus--response behavior with a $K\times K$ confusion matrix $N^{(s,e,d)}$, where $N_{ij}$ counts responses of class $j$ to stimuli of class $i$.
-Row-normalization yields an empirical conditional distribution:
+Row-normalization yields an empirical conditional distribution $C^{(s,e,d)}_{ij} = \Pr_s(y=j \mid x=i;\, e,d) \approx N^{(s,e,d)}_{ij} / \sum_{j'} N^{(s,e,d)}_{ij'}$, where $C^{(s,e,d)}_0$ denotes $C^{(s,e,d)}$ with its diagonal entries set to zero (i.e., excluding correct responses).